YahooArchive/mojito/docs/dev_guide/faq/index.rst

 .. topic:: **How does a parent mojit send data to the view template?**

     From the controller of the parent mojit, pass the ``template`` object to ``ac.done`` as seen below.
-The ``template`` object can contain key-value pairs that can be added to the view template as Handlebar expressions.
+The ``template`` object can contain key-value pairs that can be added to the view template as Handlebars expressions.
 For example, the key ``foo`` in the ``template`` object shown here can be used in the view template as ``{{foo}}``, which will be replaced by the value 'bar' when the view template is rendered.

     ``// Inside parent mojit``